 The warning component sounds an alarm if you are about to leave your lane without indicating.
 Lane keeping assist nudges the steering to hold you near the centre of your lane – its aim is to take some effort out of freeway driving.

 Road departure mitigation aims to prevent your inadvertently leaving the road altogether (perhaps because you had gotten distracted).
 It recognises marked road borders, and can deploy auto-steering and selective braking to keep you on the tarmac.

-The Australasian New Car Assessment Program (ANCAP) awarded the CR-V its maximum five stars for safety in October 2017.
+The Australasian New Car Assessment Program (ANCAP) awarded the CR-V its maximum Five-Star rating in July 2017.